by Nikolay Krasilnikov, June 2012 (updated by Petr Kudryavtsev, June 2016)

-The Oracle Solaris Studio C++ compiler supports two kinds of templates that enable you to write a single body of code which applies to a wide range of types in a type-safe manner.
+The Oracle Developer Studio C++ compiler supports two kinds of templates that enable you to write a single body of code which applies to a wide range of types in a type-safe manner.

 Template instantiation involves generating a concrete class or function—an instance—for a particular combination of template arguments.